Currency:USD $

 Ambiguities in Game Design

-• Experienced players sometimes leverage these mechanics during the campaign.
+• Experienced players leveraged these mechanics during the campaign for early gearing advantages.

-• These opportunities create an environment for skill development without drastically impacting the game's economy.
+• These opportunities created a skill development environment without materially impacting the live league economy.

-This situation illustrates the delicate balance developers must maintain between encouraging creative play and preserving the intended challenge and progression.
+This situation illustrates the balance developers must maintain between encouraging creative play and preserving the intended challenge arc.

 Economic Impact of Item Farming